hubot-archive/packages/README.md

 will still be the maintainer, you'll still own the issues and pull requests.
 It will just be available under the Hubot Scripts organization for users to find more easily.

+## Contents

+1. [docs](docs/) A location to put docs for collaboration on getting scripts in the repo